 Every feeling is created by a thought.
-If we want to feel love, we have to think the thoughts that create it.
+If we want to feel love, we have to think about the thoughts that create it.
 Loving ourselves is no different.
-In order to love yourself you have to control and direct the thoughts that you think about you.
+In order to love yourself you have to control and direct the thoughts that you think about yourself.

-1. Make a decision to love yourself - Loving yourself is a decision and an act of the mind.
+Loving yourself is a decision and an act of the mind.
 It’s not an event that hopefully will happen when you prove yourself worthy of love.
 Start by making a list of thoughts you are no longer going to think about yourself, “Thought to throw away forever.”

 These are thoughts that serve no purpose other than to make you feel bad.
 These are the thoughts that say you are doing it wrong or you aren’t doing enough or you’re never going to make it.
 They are thoughts about how you’ve failed or how you’ve ruined everything or how much you hate this thing about you.
 All those thoughts go on the list.